Dates and booking

 Live online training

-- An e-certificate confirming successful course completion.
+- An e-certificate confirming successful completion of an accredited AutoCAD for Mac training course.
 This is emailed to delegates directly from Autodesk.
 Click here to see an example of the certificate you receive.

 Who should attend?